FINAL-PROJECT-T-H-K/Social-Network-Project/06TestAutomationFramework/README.md

 - Open the project located in the `TestAutomationFramework[test-automation-framework]` directory using IntelliJ IDEA.

 **3. Build the Project**
-- Build the project to set up the required dependencies.
+- Build the project with `JDK 11` and set up the required dependencies.

 ## Running Instructions for API Tests